-Guild Seasons: 1931-1932
+Guild 2nd Season: 1931-1932

 THE SEASON.
-This was the Edinburgh Film Guild’s second season of film screenings, held during 1931-1932.
+This was the Edinburgh Film Guild’s 2nd season of film screenings, held during 1931-1932.
 One of the principal objectives was “to show unusual films not shown in the ordinary commercial cinema.”

-The Guild entered its second season with “a programme which should appeal strongly to all who take a serious interest in films as a medium of artistic expression.”
+The Guild entered its 2nd season with “a programme which should appeal strongly to all who take a serious interest in films as a medium of artistic expression.”
 These included “modern talkies not otherwise exhibited in the city, recent silent pictures and revivals of past successes, as well as a number of short experimental films.”

 THE FILMS included Rene Clair’s comedy LE MILLION -“The most celebrated of all talking pictures, and the most significant contribution to film art since the introduction of sound.”
 THE MAN WITH THE MOVIE CAMERA by Dziga-Vertov.
 BORDERLINE, Kenneth Macpherson’s psychological drama featuring Paul Robeson.
 Oleksandr Dovzhenko’s EARTH.
 They also hoped to screen René Clair’s SOUS LES TOITS DE PARIS, Pabst’s PANDORA’S BOX, Paul Leni and Leo Birinski’s WAXWORKS, Vertov’s new sound film ENTHUSIASM, Eisenstein’s experiment in sound, ROMANCE SENTIMENTALE, as well as examples of the work of John Grierson, Paul Rotha, Francis Bruguiere, Oswald Blackeston “and others of the avant garde“.